SAMIRGERK/AR-Applications-Development/README.md

 Markerless AR Tracking: Investigate markerless AR tracking techniques that enable robust and accurate tracking of real-world objects or environments.
 Develop algorithms or frameworks for SLAM (Simultaneous Localization and Mapping) to provide seamless AR experiences without the need for predefined markers.

 3D Object Recognition and Tracking: Focus on techniques for recognizing and tracking 3D objects in real-time using computer vision and machine learning algorithms.
-Develop methods for detecting objects in the environment and overlaying virtual content with accurate alignment and stability.
+Develop methods for detecting objects in the environment and overlaying virtual content with accurate alignment & stability.

 Interaction and User Interface: Explore intuitive and natural ways of interacting with AR content.
 Develop frameworks or libraries that provide gesture recognition, voice commands, or haptic feedback to enhance user engagement and immersion.